-John Allen was appointed to his current position in July 2009.
-As Chief Executive and Secretary of Foreign Affairs and Trade (MFAT) he leads the Ministry as the Government's chief adviser on foreign and trade policy, official development assistance, international law, and diplomatic and consular issues.
-He is responsible to the Ministers of Foreign Affairs, Trade and Disarmament and Arms Control.
+Craig Hawke is Acting Chief Executive and Secretary.
+He took up the role in February 2015.
+In that capacity he is the Government’s chief adviser on foreign, trade policy, the management of official development assistance, international law, and diplomatic and consular issues.
+He is responsible to the Minister of Foreign Affairs and Trade.

 Craig is an economist with a background in trade, finance and international development issues.
-He has a strong commitment to development in the Pacific.
-Craig was previously the Director - Partnerships, Humanitarian, and Disaster Management Division and the Director - Pacific in the International Development Group within MFAT and worked in its predecessor NZAID.
+He has a strong commitment to development in the Pacific, and has held senior management roles within the International Development Group of the Ministry and its predecessor NZAID.
 Craig has held a number of roles in the development programme, including Deputy Director Asia/Africa and as manager of New Zealand’s aid programme to the Cook Islands.
-Craig has had offshore assignments in Samoa, Korea and Australia.
+He has had offshore assignments in Samoa, Korea and Australia.
 In his earlier career, Craig worked in parliament as a private secretary for Ministers.

 Rachel Fry leads the division responsible for strategic advice, international development policy, ensuring the New Zealand Aid Programme meets development effectiveness commitments, results measurement and reporting, strategic evaluation and research, cross-cutting issues, policy coherence and procurement.